 - Maisy’s Morning on the Farm .
 Maisy is feeding all the animals around the farm in turn.
 They are very hungry and keen to eat their breakfast!
 You can do animal sounds or also try some slurping or eating noises when feeding animals. ‘eating’ noises, meow, woof, baa”.

-2. Car noises books – these are our favourites for different vehicle sounds
+2. Car noises books –

 - Maisy’s Book of Things that Go .
 This is a pop out and pull the tab book for toddlers.
 Each page has Maisy on a different vehicle – trains, bikes, hot air balloons.
 Your child can pull the tabs and make the vehicle noises. “train (choo choo), car (brrmmm), rocket (whoosh!).”